Maryam Khan

 Maryam Khan (born 1988) is a Pakistan-born American politician who has been a member of the Connecticut House of Representatives since winning a special election to the 5th House District of Windsor and Hartford in 2022.
 She is the first Muslim elected to the Connecticut House of Representatives and the second elected to the Connecticut General Assembly after State Senator Saud Anwar.

 Background

-Khan emigrated to the United States from Pakistan as a child in 1994.
+Khan immigrated to the United States from Pakistan as a child in 1994.
 Khan was a special educational needs teacher before entering politics.

 Political career

 Khan won nearly 75% of the votes the special-election in the 5th district to succeed Brandon McGee in 2022.

 Personal life

 Khan lives in Windsor, Connecticut, with her three children.

 Attack

 On June 28, 2023, Khan was assaulted while taking pictures with her family, including her three children, outside the XL Center arena.
 The assault happened after a morning prayer service hosted by the Islamic Center of Connecticut.
 The attacker, Andrey Desmond, approached and made numerous suggestive and threatening comments towards Khan.
 When she tried to walk away, Desmond put his arm around her neck, tried to kiss her, slapped her across the face and threw her to the ground.
 Desmond later pleaded guilty to attempted third-degree sexual assault, strangulation and risk of injury to a child.